 3. Programs to build your skills and employability

 The service also offers interview and assessment centre preparation activities to help get over nerves before you meet an employer.
-By booking an appointment with the Careers team, you will be able to practice lots of common questions and get tips from those who have been successful.
+By booking an appointment with the Careers team, you will be able to practice lots of common questions.

 If you’re looking for more interview practice the Careers website also houses an online program known as ‘InterviewStream’.
 Basically, you record answers to a series of practice interview questions.
 Afterwards, you’re able to review your own performance and send it to others to request their feedback.

 4. Workshops and events

 There’s no shortage of resources online about job applications, but sometimes it takes a conversation for it to really click.
 The Careers team offers a range of online Career Chats, Employer interviews and industry events that cover topics such as career planning, job-seeking, applications and interview skills.